- How’s your ideal file sander be like?

 - Excellent build and quality materials.

-- Has an efficient belt adjustment system.
+- Armed with an efficient belt adjustment system.

 - Powerful enough for even demanding tasks.